-- The student submits a preliminary draft of the dissertation proposal at the oral qualifying examination. - After the qualifying examinations are successfully completed, the student develops the dissertation proposal in consultation with the chairperson and other members of the Dissertation Committee. - Students proposing research with human subjects must apply to and gain the approval of the Institutional Review Board prior to submission of the proposal to the Dean. - The Dissertation Committee certifies that the proposal is finalized by signing Ph.D.
-Form #6.
-The student meets with the Thesis Secretary to discuss form and documentation requirements; the Thesis Secretary signs Ph.D.
-Form #8 to certify that a consultation was held.
+- Student submits preliminary draft of dissertation proposal at oral qualifying exam. - After qualifying examinations are successfully completed, the student develops the dissertation proposal in consultation with the chairperson and other members of the Dissertation Committee. - Students proposing research with human subjects must apply to and gain the approval of the Institutional Review Board prior to submission of the proposal to the Dean.

+The Dissertation Committee certifies that the proposal is finalized by signing PhD Form #6.
+The student meets with the Thesis Secretary to discuss form and documentation requirements; Thesis Secretary signs PhD Form #8 to certify that consultation was held.